 TCA Peel Overview

 A TCA peel is a light-to-medium strength peel.
-There are different types of chemical peels which vary according to their specific ingredients and their strength.
-The depth of their peeling action may also be determined by factors such as how long they remain on the skin and whether they are applied lightly or rubbed more vigorously onto the skin.
+There are different types of chemical peels which vary according to their specific ingredients and strength.
+The depth of the peel is determined by a number of factors including how long the peel is left on the skin and whether it is applied lightly or rubbed more vigorously onto the skin.

-Any of the following conditions may indicate that you might be a good candidate for a TCA peel:
+If you have any of the following conditions you might be a good candidate for a TCA peel:

 - wrinkled or sun-damaged facial skin

 - fine wrinkling of your upper eyelids

 - certain precancerous skin growths